 Second, there are absolutely no bones visible.
 What is a catacomb without bones?
 The grounds of the San Callisto are gorgeous and a nice area to walk around (we even saw a few local residents jogging through the grounds).

-The Appian Way in Rome is not among the top tourist sites in city, but it is full of history and a very different experience from the rest of Rome.
+The Appian Way in Rome is not among the top tourist sites in city, but it is full of history and a very different experience from the rest of the city.
 This was the perfect way to end a trip to Italy!

 Visiting the Appian Way Rome

 Getting to the Via Appia Antica

 The easiest way to explore the ancient Via Appia Antica is to take a taxi out to the sites, which can be a bit expensive.
 Tell the taxi driver “Via Appia Antica” and you want to be dropped off at the Torre di Capo di Bove.

 After leaving San Callisto, jump on the Bus #118 and take it back into Rome.
 It will follow the historic roadway and you can experience just what a “road massage” is as those cobblestones do their job.
 The bus will drop you off at the Piramide metro stop, where you can take the metro elsewhere in the city.

 The Catacombs of San Callisto

 The Catacombs can only be visited on a mandatory guided tour, which is offered frequently in many different languages by priests.
 Please note that photography is prohibited inside, although photos are available in the rather expensive book in the gift shop.
 Full details on visiting can be found here.

 The ancient roadway is now a modern thoroughfare.
 The road can be packed with cars and there is very little space to walk.
 There are also no sidewalks and the road can be quite narrow in places.
 Watch your head and arm as the mirrors on passing trucks and cars can be quite painful when they hit you.
 Above all, be extremely careful as you walk along the roadway.